Add a repository

 - Click "Add new" to see the list and add different analyzers.
 Click on the analyzer's name to add it, and fill in the required information.

-- Finally, just click on "Commit to GitHub" (or GitLab) and the corresponding
+- Finally, just click on "Commit to GitHub" (or Bitbucket/GitLab), and the corresponding

 .deepsource.tomlfile will automatically be created and committed to your repo.

-Your first analysis has been initialized already.
+Your first analysis will be initialized right away.
 Give it a few minutes to munch on all the new code (The first analysis takes a few minutes depending on the size of the repository.
 The subsequent analysis would be much faster).
-It would automatically take you to the repo dashboard where you can browse through the results from deepsource.
+It will automatically take you to the repo dashboard where you can browse through the results from deepsource.

 DeepSource analysis is all set now.
 However, if you may want to further fine-tune the analysis, it's possible to change settings by passing along meta options in